liuyehcf/BlogSource/_posts/Recap-of-Key-Points.md

     1. Resource wastage: In the polling model, the program continuously checks for events, even if no events are occurring.
 This can lead to wasted computational resources and lower efficiency.
     1. Delayed responsiveness: The polling model may introduce latency in event handling since events are not immediately processed but rather checked at regular intervals.
 Real-time responsiveness can be compromised.
     1. Inefficient resource utilization: Continuous polling can consume unnecessary resources, especially in scenarios where events are infrequent or rare.
 This can impact system performance and scalability.

+## 3.2 Cache vs. Materialized View

+A cache is filled on demand when there is a cache miss (so the first request for a given object is always slow, and you have the cold-start problem mentioned in Figure 5-10).
+By contrast, a materialized view is precomputed; that is, its entire contents are computed before anyone asks for it—just like an index.
+This means there is no such thing as a cache miss: if an item doesn’t exist in the materialized view, it doesn’t exist in the database.
+There is no need to fall back to some other underlying database.
+(This doesn’t mean the entire view has to be in memory: just like an index, it can be written to disk, and the hot parts will automatically be kept in memory in the operating system’s page cache.)

+With a materialized view there is a well-defined translation process that takes the write-optimized events in the log and transforms them into the read-optimized representation in the view.
+By contrast, in the typical read-through caching approach, the cache management logic is deeply interwoven with the rest of the application, making it prone to bugs and difficult to reason about